Volume 19, Issue 1 (Volume 19, Issue 1, Spring 2025) 2025, 19(1): 76-90 | Back to browse issues page

 Send citation to:

-Mamaghani Miandoab P, Kavousian J, Arabzadeh M, Izanloo B. Identification the Causes, Contexts and Consequences of Online Gaming Addiction in Adolescents: A Qualitative Grounded Theory Study.
-Research in psychological health 2025; 19 (1)
+Mamaghani Miandoab P, Kavousian J, Arabzadeh M, Izanloo B. Conceptualizing online gaming addiction in Iranian adolescents: A Qualitative Grounded Theory Study.
+Research in psychological health 2025; 19 (1) :76-90

 URL: http://rph.khu.ac.ir/article-1-4605-en.html